AdriaanMolendijk/demo-capgemini-20-04-21/cluster-installation/README.md

 # cluster-installation
-This folder contains code I used to do the Openshift installation on Azure.
+This folder contains code we used to do the Openshift installation on Azure.
 The code comes from the following source: https://docs.microsoft.com/en-us/azure/openshift/tutorial-create-cluster.

 The order at which the scripts are supposed to be run is the following:
 1) register.sh